 Don't leave the puppy for extended periods; if you leave your puppy alone for too long, he will pine for you, and you will have an unhappy puppy.
 He will also pee and poop because he won't be able to hold it, and you weren't there to let him out.

 He may even become destructive to 'while away the hours'.

-As he gets older, he will continue behaving unruly, and it will only get worse.
+As he gets older, he will continue behaving unruly, which will only worsen.

-You don't say how old your children are, but I caution against getting a puppy, no matter what breed, but especially a Cocker Spaniel, if your children are young or at least under five years old.
+You don't say how old your children are, but I caution against getting a puppy (no matter what breed) if your children are very young or under five years old.

-Children must understand the rules on how to behave around a puppy and should be supervised at all times when with them.
+Children must understand the rules on behaving around a puppy and should be supervised at all times when with them.

 I hope this helps, and good luck with your search for a puppy!